UNC-CEMALB/P1002_Ecig-Metabolomics-NELF/2. Smoking Status Prediction/README.md

 # Smoking Status Prediction
-- Using the supervised machine learning method, random forest (RF) or support vector machine (SVM), to predict smoking status (non-smoker or e-cig user) based on metabolomics concentrations
+- Using the supervised machine learning methods, random forest (RF), support vector machine (SVM), or SVM with RF variable selection to predict smoking status (non-smoker or e-cig user) based on metabolomics concentrations